British-Columbia/Provincial-Court/Bin/Rules of Procedure.md

 **Rule 8.2.** All affidavits and depositions must contain the signature of the witness and must be sworn under oath to be admitted.

 **Rule 8.3.** Affidavits and depositions shall be treated as articles of evidence.

+**Rule 8.4.** A deposition of a witness, purporting to have been taken before a judge on the investigation of a criminal charge and to be signed by the witness and the judge, returned to and produced from the custody of the proper officer shall be presumed, in the absence of evidence to the contrary, to have been signed by the witness.

 ### 9. Presentation of Objections and Defences

 **Rule 9.1.** Objections can be raised by either parties during a criminal trial.